BoBoBalloon/InnovativeItemsDOCS/README.md

 This plugin has many capabilities from creating custom items and abilities to a developer API that allows users with Java experience to build their own keywords!

+**Please keep in mind that this plugin depends on the plugin [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/), without it installed, Innovative Items will not load.**

 Below will show configuration examples and link you to the proper wiki page

 # Custom Items